Stop treating marketing as a grudge. It's your most potent tool for growth.

 Marketing is a grudge.
 The goal is to grow.

-Businesses postpone a serious investment in marketing until they can no longer grow or find that they have run out of options.
+Businesses often postpone a serious investment in marketing until they can no longer grow or find that they have exhausted all their options.
 It becomes a case of “What do we do now”?
-And the answer is, unfortunately, “marketing”.
+And the answer, unfortunately, is “marketing.”

 But here’s the good news…

-I firmly believe marketing, more than any other business function, should make an impact.
+Marketing, more than any other business function, should have a significant impact.

 There’s only one function that makes an impact or that can make a real one —marketing.